 Well – I can’t really speculate on what might be possible for some, but I can tell you how it happened for me.
 It was a double-pronged kind of a thing, a pincer movement between my rational, sceptical, too-cool-for-school mind, and what we could call a “mystical experience”.

 The former of those is actually going to be the main subject matter of this article, so let’s deal with the latter quite quickly, and explain what I mean by that rather flamboyant expression, “mystical experience”.
 I have already sketched an account of what happened – it was my first experience of “letting go” and flipping into a really concentrated state in meditation, which was cunningly induced by my first teacher, Phra Hans, when he dropped a surprise mini-marathon sit on me and my companions in the detox, after only a couple of weeks of light practice, and only basic instruction.
 This is described in “Part IV – Jedi Hobbit”.
-But if you can’t be bothered to refer back, I could summarise it rather drily as “detached awareness”, or more bombastically as “experiencing tranquility, but not as in – just a bit less neurotic than usual, rather – as a overwhelming active force that pushed other concerns aside, and felt awesome” [in both senses of that word].
+But if you can’t be bothered to refer back, I could summarise it rather drily as “detached awareness”, or more bombastically as “experiencing tranquility, but not as in – just a bit less neurotic than usual, rather – as an overwhelming active force that pushed other concerns aside, and felt awesome” [in both senses of that word].

-Being catapulted into this state demonstrated to me, in a non-theoretical and undeniable way, that there were other modes with which my mind could experience existence, and in which my perception of suffering/happiness, boring/fascinating, desirable/undesirable, (to pull out just a few things) could be utterly different to how I had always presumed such things to work.
+Being catapulted into this state demonstrated to me, in a non-theoretical and undeniable way, that there were other modes through which my mind could experience existence, and in which my perception of suffering/happiness, boring/fascinating, desirable/undesirable, (to pull out just a few things) could be utterly different to how I had always presumed such things to work.
 Nobody could now persuade me that such a reality did not exist.
 Without having experienced this, though – I could not know such a thing for sure.
 Someone could tell me about it, and I could decide to be “convinced”, but the experience really defies full explanation, and so my belief would be shaky, and liable to change again on a whim.

 The word “mystical” often carries a negative connotation these days, suggesting hocus-pocus, showmanship, or even blatant trickery – usually by someone who does not wish to be scrutinised too closely, and so doesn’t give you enough in the way of facts or joined-up thinking to give you a firm enough grasp of what their position is, that you could effectively challenge it.
 That’s bad mysticism, and there’s quite a lot of it about.

 The more precise and respectable use of this term in a religious context is: Something that can only be directly experienced, because the essence of it is beyond words, and with an expectation that this experience will change you in some way.
 Oh – and awe is often mentioned as a component.
 So you can’t really get that from a sermon or a book (or even a Youtube video).
-Until it has been experienced and properly apprehended then, it may well appear “mysterious” in the common usage of that word.
+Until it has been experienced and properly apprehended, then, it may well appear “mysterious” in the common usage of that word.

 But, thrilling as they can be, my feeling is that mysteries are there to be solved, rather than maintained, so my own preference is for a fair bit of mystical experience, but not so much mystical doctrine.
 I’ll go get the awe and wonder for myself, and I have no particular need for teachers adding to the sense that there is still lots more to figure out here.
-I want teachers who help me to unpick and unpack – to “integrate” the experience into daily life and more normal modes of consciousness.
+I want teachers who help me to unpick and unpack my mystification, and furthermore to “integrate” the experience into daily life and more normal modes of consciousness.